ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListArrayDynamic.rst

 So, let's resize the array also when removing elements!
 When the array contains too many unused cells, we shrink it to half the size.

-Now, it's important that we *don't* shrink the array when it's half full.
+Now, it's important that we **dont'** shrink the array when it's half full.
 Why is that?
 Let's consider the following sequence of additions and deletions:

 - append an element to the end